Business & Tax

 By Andrew L. Carstone • Educational guide

-An EIN, or Employer Identification Number, is a tax identification number used in the United States to identify a business or organization for administrative and reporting purposes.
+An EIN, or Employer Identification Number, is a U.S. tax identification number used to identify a business or organization in administrative and reporting systems.

 Advertisement

 Despite the name, an EIN is not limited to employers.
-It is better understood as a general-purpose business identifier used within U.S. tax and administrative systems.
+It is better understood as a general-purpose business identifier used across U.S. tax and financial systems.

 What It Means in Practice

-In practice, an EIN is used anywhere a business needs to be formally identified in tax or financial processes.
+In practice, an EIN is used anywhere a business needs to be formally identified.

 • Tax filings and reporting